Differences between e-business and traditional business

 InsightsDeep, detailed understanding of customer behaviorSurface-level, based on limited data

-Technology UseExtensive, integrated into all processesLimited, used for specific functions
+Technology UseExtensive, integrated into all processes, continuous innovationLimited, used for specific functions, slower innovation

 Differences between e-business and traditional business: Final Thoughts